BuildOnViction/bug-reports/README.md

 ## TomoX Testnet Bounty Program

-TomoChain would like to call on the community to help identify issues in TomoX’s products to mạke our products safer and better.

 Our TomoX Testnet Bounty Program is an experimental and discretionary program that allows us to encourage and reward members of the TomoChain community for helping us find and address significant bugs and new features in accordance with the rules set out below.

 ### Rewards
-You can:
+Your mission:

-- Report bugs on our products.
+- Report bugs.
-- Propose a new update or feature to make our products better and receive a total reward of 400 TOMO.
+- Propose a new update or feature to make TomoX better

+*(collectively called “issue”)*

+Earn a total reward of 400 TOMO based on the following criteria.

-After the issue is confirmed by TomoChain team: 200 TOMO
+After the issue is confirmed to warrant further action by the TomoChain team: 200 TOMO

-After the confirmed issue is resolved by TomoChain team: extra 200 TOMO
+After the confirmed issue is resolved by the TomoChain team: extra 200 TOMO

 ### Guidelines
 A bug or new feature report must follow the process to be considered for reward: